David Ben-Gurion: Founding of Israel

+First tenure as prime minister

 After leading Israel during the 1948 Arab–Israeli War, Ben-Gurion was elected Prime Minister of Israel when his Mapai (Labour) party won the largest number of Knesset seats in the first national election, held on 14 February 1949.
 He remained in that post until 1963, except for a period of nearly two years between 1954 and 1955.
 As prime minister, he oversaw the establishment of the state's institutions.
 He presided over various national projects aimed at the rapid development of the country and its population: Operation Magic Carpet, the airlift of Jews from Arab countries, the construction of the National Water Carrier, rural development projects and the establishment of new towns and cities.
 In particular, he called for pioneering settlement in outlying areas, especially in the Negev.
 Ben-Gurion saw the struggle to make the Negev desert bloom as an area where the Jewish people could make a major contribution to humanity as a whole.
 He believed that the sparsely populated and barren Negev desert offered a great opportunity for the Jews to settle in Palestine with minimal obstruction of the Arab population, and set a personal example by settling in kibbutz Sde Boker at the center of the Negev.

+Reprisal operations

 During this period, Palestinian fedayeen repeatedly infiltrated into Israel from Arab territory.
 In 1953, after a handful of unsuccessful retaliatory actions, Ben-Gurion charged Ariel Sharon, then security chief of the northern region, with setting up a new commando unit designed to respond to fedayeen infiltrations.
 Ben-Gurion told Sharon, "The Palestinians must learn that they will pay a high price for Israeli lives."
 Sharon formed Unit 101, a small commando unit answerable directly to the IDF General Staff tasked with retaliating for fedayeen raids.
 During its five months of existence, the unit launched repeated raids against military targets and villages used as bases by the fedayeen.
 These attacks became known as the reprisal operations.
+One such operation gained international condemnation of Israel, after an Israeli army attack on the village of Qibya in the then Jordanian-ruled West Bank, ended with a massacre of 69 Palestinian villagers, two thirds of them women and children.
+Ben Gurion denied involvement of the army and placed blame on Israeli civilians, a fabrication which was repeated by him at the UN.
+He was seen as having protected involved subordinates in the military from accountability.